Ryan Bennion | April 11, 2017

 A Digital Subscriber Line (DSL) is one of the most reliable and widely available Internet connections on the market.
 It’s fast and easy to set up, which means you can connect to the Internet and start surfing the web, emailing your friends, and streaming movies right away.
 If you’re looking for the best Internet for your needs, learn more about DSL and how to easily set up a connection.

 What You Need to Knw About DSL.

-There are two main types of DSL: Asymmetric Digital Subscriber Line (ADSL) and Symmetric Digital Subscriber Line (SDSL).
+There are many different types of DSL connections.
+However, there are two main types that are more common than others: Asymmetric Digital Subscriber Line (ADSL) and Symmetric Digital Subscriber Line (SDSL).
 ADSL is the most common type of DSL connection and can be delivered through the same phone cables that already exist for landline phones.
 An SDSL connection, on the other hand, may require a separate line.

 Think of a telephone line as a multi-lane highway that information can travel along: when you make a phone call, you use a single lane to transmit data.
 Dial-up connections use this same lane to connect your computer to the Internet — while you’re connected to the Internet via dial-up, you cannot use the line for phone calls.
 An ADSL connection, on the other hand, uses the other lanes of the highway.
 Doing so not only allows more data to travel along the lane (making DSL a high-speed connection), but also allows you to use your landline for calls at the same time.